This topic contains the following sections.

 - (Optional) Subscribe to registry notifications by selecting Subscribe to Registry Notifications.

+- Complete any optional settings and click Save.
 The integration status displays Integration Successful only after its first assessment completes.

 |Registry Type||Specify the registry type from the drop-down, in this case, select GitHub Container Registry.|